bobshort4bobby4/PP4-Civ1/README.md

   The website was tested for responsiveness using the built-in tool in the Google Chrome browser.
 As I worked through each breakpoint I fixed any display issues I encountered.
   A set of images of the homepage at each breakpoint is shown.
-  The table shows the result of each other page.
+  There is a link provided which shows the results of each other page in a spreadsheet.

   ![homepage at 320px](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/responsive-images/home-320px-pp4.png)
   HomePage at 320px.